The Director's Welcome

 But forensics does so much more than that.

 Forensics at WKU has a long and storied tradition.
 We are the oldest and most successful student organization on campus.
 Our program has won more national forensics titles in the last ten years than any other team in the country.
-WKU is the only team to win the American Forensic Association national title, National Forensic Association national title, NFA debate national title and the International Forensic Association title all in the same year, a benchmark the team has set six times.
+WKU is the only team to win the American Forensic Association National Individual Events Tournament Team Championship, the National Forensic Association Individual Events Team Championship, and the National Forensics Association Debate Team Championship all in the same year, a benchmark the team has set nine times.

-We have produced multiple university, national, and international scholars who have received prestigious fellowships and grants, including Fulbrights.
+Since 2012, WKU Forensics has produced 2 Critical Language Scholarship Winners, 3 Gilman Study Abroad Scholarship earners, 2 Boren Award for International Study recipients, 1 Foundation for Global Scholars recipient, 1 Lifetime Experience Grant, 2 Truman Scholarship finalists, 3 Fulbright Scholars, and 2 Fellowships for Princeton in Asia.
+Since 2009, 28% of our graduates have graduated from WKU’s honors college, and we’ve retained 89.7% of all of our recruits.
 Our graduates have gone on to earn master’s degrees in a variety of fields, PhDs, EdDs, and law degrees (with one recent graduate scoring in the top 1% in the nation on the LSAT).
 Our alumni have gone on to become Harvard Law students and Hollywood actors, Supreme Court defenders and Buzzfeed editors.
 All of our graduates know that no matter where they end up, they forever have a home on the Hill.

 WKU Forensics also realizes the importance of giving back to the community through outreach initiatives.
-Our coaches and students have assisted high school and junior high teams in need of coaching support, provided scholarships for students in need of financial assistance, hosted large non-profit junior and senior high school tournaments, provided an annual non-profit summer camp for students across the nation, worked with local inner city schools on campus beautification projects, hosted can drives, and have partnered with Bowling Green's Family Enrichment Center on their annual fund-raiser to end child abuse and neglect in the region.
-In addition to these efforts, this year the team volunteered with New Beginnings Therapeutic Riding, a nonprofit organization that uses the medium of horseback riding to improve the communication and social skills of children with disabilities.
+Our program hosts large non-profit junior and senior high school tournaments, provides scholarships for students in need of financial assistance, provides an annual non-profit summer camp for students across the nation, worked with local inner city schools on campus beautification projects, hosted canned food drives, and hosted cultural events.
 The WKU Forensics team believes in helping students of all ages achieve academic distinction, and in the importance of giving back to our community.

-We thank you for taking the time to learn more about this life-changing activity and we encourage you to share it with anyone who'll listen!
+We thank you for taking the time to learn more about this life-changing activity and we encourage you to share it with others in you community!
 Please let me know if there are any questions about our program I can answer.